 One way out of this twisted game is to spend less than you earn and invest the difference.
 Allow your nest egg to build up to the point where you can make the leap towards doing the work you want to do, instead of doing the work you have to do.

-I’ve made and lost a lot of money in the stock market.
+That said, I’ve made and lost a lot of money in the stock market.
 I’ve read dozens of books on investing.
-It’s a hobby of mine, and at a former profession (I interned during college at one of the largest asset management firms in the world, Merrill Lynch).
+It’s a hobby of mine, and a former profession (I interned during college at one of the largest asset management firms in the world, Merrill Lynch).
 Heck, my undergraduate degree was in Finance.
+So I think my opinions may be insightful for you.

-- Never purchase individual stocks.
+(1) I don’t recommend buying individual stocks.
 In this post, when I refer to “stocks” I mean low-cost index funds that invest in large groups of stocks.
+Stocks should be purchased sparingly and for most of you, not at all!

-- Nowhere in my post do I recommend “robo-advisor” like Wealthfront or Betterment.
+(2) Nowhere in my post do I recommend a “robo-advisor” Wealthfront or Betterment.
 The fees are just not worth it.
-Even with a .10–25% fee structure, you will end up paying hundreds of thousands of dollars in fees over the course of your life, assuming you earn a decent salary and are committed to saving.
+Even with a .25% of assets fee structure, you will end up paying hundreds of thousands of dollars in fees over the course of your life, assuming you earn a decent salary and are committed to saving.
 Also, the claimed benefits (e.g. tax loss harvesting, superior asset allocation, etc.) are dubious at best.
 I recommend avoiding them.

-Instead, follow the steps listed below to set up your investment system to win the money game.
+Instead, use the steps listed below as inspiration to set up your investment system to win the money game.

 Then get on with living your life!